xenify-io/litepaper/README.md

 ## ◽️ Supply Distribution

-With a total supply capped at 22.6 million XNF tokens, strategically divided into three core segments for the Genesis Chain, Xenify has been purposefully designed to reward active participants while promoting a balanced ecosystem:
+With a total supply capped at 22.6 million XNF tokens, strategically divided into three core segments, Xenify has been purposefully designed to reward active participants while promoting a balanced ecosystem:

 - **21,000,000 XNF assigned for the daily auctions:** Users that participate in various activities that bolster the ongoing development of the protocol will have the chance to earn a share of the XNF tokens dedicated to the daily auctions.